Careers360 Logo

 Overview of the Chapter

 Biodiversity and Conservation class 12 explains the diversity of life on Earth.
-The earth is surrounded by an amazing variety of living things, including both zooplankton and phytoplankton.
+Earth supports an extraordinary diversity of living organisms, ranging from microorganisms to plants and animals that inhabit different ecosystems.
 The name Biodiversity was coined by Thomas Lovejoy in 1985.
-There is a huge diversity of living things in nature and all living things depend on one another.
-The number of species of each species varies from place to place depending on the various aspects of the atmosphere and environment.
+There is a huge diversity of living things in nature, and all living things depend on one another.
+The number of individuals of each species varies from place to place, depending on the various aspects of the atmosphere and environment.
 These are the major factors that determine the density of living organisms in any environment.
 This shows the richness of biodiversity in any area.

 What is Biodiversity and its Conservation?